Mastermindzh/tidal-hifi/README.md

 ### Arch Linux

-Arch Linux users can use the AUR to install tidal-hifi:
+Arch Linux users can use the AUR to install TIDAL-HiFi:

 ```sh
 trizen tidal-hifi